 My divorce case is going to be settled “outside of court.”
 Will I have to appear in court to have the divorce finalized?

-A 50 percent chance.
+Generally, there is a 50 percent chance.
 A final divorce judgment can only be entered by a judge.
 The signing of a marital (divorce) settlement agreement does not divorce you.
-Only a divorce judgment signed by a judge can result in a divorce.
+Only a divorce judgment signed by a judge results in a divorce.
 The party initiating the divorce, the plaintiff, must appear in court and testify.

 In the ordinary non-contested divorce, how many times will I be required to be in court?